 There is no industry-standard price for life insurance.
 Rates vary for everyone.
 Your premiums are determined by several factors, primarily the following.

 - Age – Age is one of the most important factors in determining insurability.
 The older you are, the closer you are to death.
 The longer you wait to buy a policy, the higher your rate will be.

 - Gender – Statistically, men have shorter life expectancies than women.
 Because of that, they typically pay lower premiums.

 - Health history – Healthy people have longer life expectancies.
 Longer life expectancy translates to lower premiums.
 To determine your overall health, insurers may require a medical exam.

 - Family medical history – Because many diseases are hereditary, most insurers will also inquire about the health of your family.
 For more info, read our article on how family history affects your term life insurance rates.
-Learn more about how family history affects your life insurance rates.
+Learn more about how family history and life insurancerates are connected.

 - Occupation – Some jobs are more dangerous than others.
 If you have a job with a high risk of accidental death, you can expect higher premiums.
 For more info, read our list of jobs that could raise your life insurance premium.